İbrahim Üzülmez: Playing career

 In the second half of the season 2010–11, during the half time break of a league game against MKE Ankaragücü, a fiery quarrel emerged with his teammate İbrahim Toraman in the dressing room.
 The details of the fight have not been confirmed, but the press commonly announced that Üzülmez lashed out a few punches on Toraman's head and Toraman remained unresponsive until other team members intervened and calmed the two down.

 Following the game, Üzülmez's contract was immediately terminated by unanimous board decision, while Toraman was strictly banished from publicly speaking about the occurrence.
 One day later, club chairman Yıldırım Demirören arranged a press release alongside İbrahim Üzülmez and remarked that Üzülmez was one of the important figures in Beşiktaş history, and that his memory would always be cherished by the community.
 The chairman further added that Üzülmez's all receivables should be paid in a single sum immediately.

 It is still a strong opinion that the occurrence has preceding roots going back to another fight between the duo, at Beşiktaş's 2008 pre-season camp in Austria, which is generally known as the "slipper fight".
 Being the captain of the team, Üzülmez had asked Toraman about why he came to lunch with slippers, while all other players were wearing their sports equipments.
 Being the secondary captain of the team, Toraman did not take that lightly and they clenched fists.

+During his playing career, Üzülmez was often referred to by his given nicknames "Deli İbrahim" or "Deli İbo" (lit. 'İbo the Mad').

 On 5 July 2011, it was announced that Üzülmez retired from professional football.